mrb/mrb.github.com/_posts/2013-06-03-real-time-garbage-collection-is-real.markdown

 #### What is Real-Time?

-Since Garbage Collected languages have conquered the enterprise and are thoroughly mainstream, their benefits are desired in real-time scenarios and can be found everywhere from dedicated server applications to embedded devices.<a href="#bib6">[6]</a> In order to be able to discuss some interesting aspects of implementing RTGC, it would be helpful to have some definitions.
+Since Garbage Collected languages have conquered the enterprise and are thoroughly mainstream, their benefits are desired in real-time scenarios.
+These days, Real-Time Garbage Collected software can be found running everywhere from dedicated server applications to embedded devices.<a href="#bib6">[6]</a> In order to be able to discuss some interesting aspects of implementing RTGC, it would be helpful to have some definitions.
 Here are a few key terms:

 * **Garbage Collection** (GC) is a form of *Automatic Memory Management* which gives a program the appearance of infinite memory by reclaiming allocated objects which are no longer in use.
 The implementation details of GC include how memory is allocated, stored and referred to during program execution, and eventually reclaimed and freed.
 * A **real-time system** is "a hardware or software system that is subject to deadlines from event to system response."
 Some *soft* real-time systems such as video displays can tolerate the occasional failure; a dropped frame isn't the end of the world.
-There are also *hard* real-time systems such as those running internal combustion engines, which rightly consider even one missed deadline a total system failure: missing a deadline can mean damanging an engine.
+There are also *hard* real-time systems such as those running internal combustion engines, which rightly consider even one missed deadline a total system failure: missing a deadline can mean damaging an engine.
 * The **mutator** is the part of a running program which executes application code, so called because "from the collector's point of view it simply mutates the graph of objects"
 * The **collector** is the part of the running program which handles the duties of GC
 * **Mutator utilization** is the "fraction of CPU time used by the mutator, as opposed to by the collector"